-Biting / Nipping Problems with Dogs
+Biting and Nipping Problems with Dogs

 Dogs that bite are not necessarily doomed to be put to sleep.
-There are so many varying degrees of placing the teeth onto human skin or clothing, and the intent behind such an action can also vary wildly.
+There are so many varying degrees of placing the teeth onto human skin or clothing, and the intent behind such an action can also vary greatly.
 In my view it's not acceptable for teeth to touch clothes or skin at all at any time.
 This is a simple black and white rule (dogs like black and white rules as they're easy to comprehend) that all family members and of course the dog can come to understand.

 Teach the puppy calmness and good manners and this will become the norm.
-If not correctly addressed nipping and can progress into biting, and then the biting can be hard and holding onto skin or clothing.
+If not correctly addressed, nipping and can progress into biting, and then the biting can be hard and holding onto skin or clothing.
 In any event it is wise to address these issues early on to prevent unwanted progression.